-Awards include consideration for a college scholarship of up to $2,500 (renewable annually over four years of collegiate study for a potential total of $10,000) to the First Prize Winner of the Senior Division, along with nearly $1,000 total scholarship awards for competition winners to attend the Stanislaus State Summer Music Camp.
+Awards include consideration for a college scholarship of up to $2,500 (renewable annually over four years of collegiate study for a potential total of $10,000) to high school seniors placing in 1st, 2nd, and 3rd Prizes of the Senior Division, along with nearly $1,000 total scholarship awards for competition winners to attend the Stanislaus State Summer Music Camp.
 Summer Music at Stanislaus offers distinct artistic instruction in solo piano and chamber music performance for pre-college pianists who will be taught by faculty and associates of the Stanislaus State Department of Music.
 The camp also offers instruction in choir, band, jazz band, orchestra, and a variety of elective music classes.

 Awards - All Divisions